STAT545-UBC/STAT545-UBC-original-website/syllabus.md

 sep-08 thurs   <a href="cm002_r-rstudio-intro.html">cm002</a>: Deep Thoughts about data analytic work; intro to R and RStudio
 sep-13 tues    <a href="cm003_render-git-github-test-drive.html">cm003</a>: Git(Hub) test drive, run/render an R script
 sep-15 thurs   <a href="cm004_claim-repo-test-drive-rmd.html">cm004</a>: R Markdown test drive, care and feeding of tibbles
-sep-20 tues    cm005: Intro to ggplot2
+sep-20 tues    <a href="cm005_tidyverse-ggplot2-intro.html">cm005</a>: Care and feeding of tibbles, begin ggplot2 intro
 sep-22 thurs   cm006: R Markdown
 sep-27 tues    cm007: dplyr: the pipe and single table verbs
 sep-29 thurs   cm008: dplyr: group_by